 Savor the sparkle of five regional craft beers during the Great Rivers & Routes Craft Beer Week May 10 - 17.
 Breweries in Edwardsville, Alton, Collinsville and Grafton are joining forces to create an event to remember and unveil a collaboration beer in celebration of craft beer.

-Join Grafton Winery & Brewhaus, Old Bakery Beer, Old Herald Brewing& Distillery, Peel Wood Fired Pizza and Recess Brewing for seven days of delightful drink specials and keep the glass specials.
+Join Grafton Winery & Brewhaus, Old Bakery Beer, Old Herald Brewing& Distillery, Peel Brewing Co. and Recess Brewing for seven days of delightful drink specials and keep the glass specials.

 The craft breweries will also celebrate Craft Beer Week with Keep the Glass specials available at each brewery.
 The glass will feature the name of the individual breweries and the Farmhouse 66 logo.
 Visit each brewery to collect all five glasses.